beeva-arturomartinez/beeva-best-practices/frontend/general/css/README.md

 </table>
 ```

-And in our CSS , we would have the generic properties for data- gird and , in the modifier according to the state would be sufficient to override you need:
+And in our CSS, we would have the generic properties for data-grid and, in the modifier according to the state would be sufficient to override you need:

 ```css
 table.data-grid {